iskendria-pub/iskendria/README.md

 * Editor creates volume.

 AX-3010: The Major tool should allow each major to adjust prices.
 Each action of AX-3000 should have its own price.

+AX-3015: The price list has an associated creation time and an associated modification time.

 AX-3020: The Major tool should allow each major to add and withdraw credit to everyone.